tooru-furuyama/fake-adduser/README.md

 # fake-adduser
 ## Usage
 * Update specified passwd, shadow and group files and create user's home directory in a specified location
-* There are some applications (assuming some containerized applications) are expecting that the user's accounts and their home directories are locally created -- and you may not want to create them for the users.
+* There are some applications (assuming some containerized applications) which are expecting that the user's accounts and their home directories are locally created -- and you may not want to create them for the users.
   ```
   sudo ./fake-adduser <username>:<password>
   OR